-- 110. An approved water supply for fire protection, either temporary or permanent, shall be made available as soon as combustible material arrives on the site.
-Shall be a minimum of 5,000 gallons.
-An above ground storage tank or a water tender truck will be allowed and must be dedicated for fire protection. - 111.
-The Applicant/Owner shall install Knox Boxes as approved by the Fire Department subject to the following: - a.
-On Structures the Knox Box shall be installed next to the Fire Department access door and be flush with the building. - 112.
+- 103. Applicant/developer shall provide a permanent water system capable of delivering a minimum fire flow of 1,500 gallons per minute for 2 hours duration at twenty (20) pounds per square inch (PSI) residual operating pressure, which must be available before any combustible material is placed on the construction site.
+The minimum required GPM and PSI may change during official plan check. - 104.
+The applicant/owner shall install Knox Boxes as approved by the Fire Department subject to the following: - On Structures the Knox Box shall be installed next to the Fire Department access door and be flush with the building. - 105.
 503.6.1 Automatic opener.
-New motorized gates shall be provided with means to be automatically opened remotely by emergency vehicle in accordance with Riverside County Fire Department standards and Policies, as may be amended from time to time. - 113.
-The fire apparatus access road shall extend to within 150 feet of all portions of the facility and all portions of the exterior walls of the first story of the building. - 114.
-Required order forms and installation standards may be obtained at the Fire Department Headquarters at 77933 Los Montana's in Palm Desert or Desert Hot Springs City Hall - 115.
-Applicant/Developer shall display street numbers in a prominent location on the address side of building(s) and/or rear access if applicable.
+New motorized gates shall be provided with means to be automatically opened remotely by emergency vehicle in accordance with Riverside County Fire Department standards and Policies, as may be amended from time to time. - 106.
+If the buildings are protected with a FIRE alarm system, the lock box shall be required to have tampered monitoring. - 107.
+Required order forms and installation standards may be obtained at the Fire Department Headquarters at 77933 Los Montana's in Palm Desert or Desert Hot Springs City Hall - 108.
+Applicant/developer shall display street numbers in a prominent location on the address side of building(s) and/or rear access if applicable.
 Numbers and letters shall be a minimum of twelve (12) inches in height except for building(s) greater than twenty-five (25) feet in height which shall have a minimum letter height of twenty-four (24) inches.
 In complexes with alpha designations, letter size must match numbers.
-All addressing must be legible, of a contrasting color, and adequately illuminated to be visible from street at all hours. - 116.
-The Applicant/Developer shall submit three (3) sets of construction drawings to the Riverside County Fire Department Headquarters located at 77933 Los Montana's in Palm Desert for review and approval prior to issuance of any permits.
-Said construction drawings shall demonstrate Project adherence to all provisions of the currently adopted California Fire Code. - 117.
-Applicant/Developer shall install a portable fire extinguisher, with a minimum rating of 2A-10BC, for every 3,000-sq. ft. and/or seventy-five (75) feet of travel distance.
+All addressing must be legible, of a contrasting color, and adequately illuminated to be visible from street at all hours. - 109.
+The applicant/developer shall submit three (3) sets of construction drawings to Desert Hot Springs City Hall for review and approval prior to issuance of any permits.
+Said construction drawings shall demonstrate Project adherence to all provisions of the currently adopted California Fire Code. - 110.
+Applicant/developer shall install a portable fire extinguisher, with a minimum rating of 2A-10BC, for every 3,000 sq. ft. and/or seventy-five (75) feet of travel distance.
 Fire extinguishers shall be mounted three and a half (3.5) to five (5) feet above finished floor, measured to the top of the extinguisher.
-Where not